"The Ember Island Players" proves this isn't all in the fans' heads and that the writers are actually conscious of how this comes off.

 Ty Lee mentioning that she bonded with the Kyoshi Warriors in prison sounds like a lesbians in prison movie, especially since she then grabs two of them for a hug and they all get humongous grins on their faces.
 'Cept only Ty Lee's grin is unabashedly happy; the other two look worried, as if they're wondering if she'll let slip what happened in there...
 "We must never tell a soul."

 Roku and Sozin.
 When Sozin finds out that Roku is leaving to become an Avatar, Sozin privately gives Roku his crown as a parting gift, hoping that Roku will at least be able to have that as a possession (because Avatars are supposed to not need material goods).
-"See that little crown Roku wears?
-That means he's the king of queen Sozin's world."
 Sozin "borrows" Roku during the latter's freaking wedding (and his wife does not seem too pleased about it).
 While they're sharing some alone time, Sozin starts trying to convince Roku that he's been doing some thinking, and wants Roku to stay by his side and rule the world with him.
 Yes, he decides to do this the exact same day Roku is getting married, taking him away from his wife to tell him this privately, which... has some rather interesting implications.
-And then there's how they hang out and spar with each shirtless, with Sozin having the habit of saving Roku from falling by pulling him to him.
-There's also how Sozin kept trying to get Roku to join him in taking over, only to get very angry after being refused so many times... along with how Sozin didn't get married until much later.
+They hang out and spar with each shirtless (Justifiedin Context, as they're firebenders and shirts are flammable), with Sozin having the habit of saving Roku from falling by pulling him to him.
+Sozin kept trying to get Roku to join him in taking over, only to get very angry after being refused so many times... along with how Sozin didn't get married until much later.

 "No wonder she left.
 She's way too pretty for you."

 The time Toph mistook Suki for Sokka and kissed her on the cheek.
 Suki didn't seem to mind.